JulianNicholls/Raspberry-Pi-Misc/README.md

 Turn a motor on and off connected to pin 12 via PN2222 transistor.
-I wrote this so that I could turn the motor off quickly in case I'd made a bad choice of transistor or anotehr schoolboy error.
+I wrote this so that I could turn the motor off quickly in case I'd made a bad choice of transistor or another schoolboy error.
 The motor is connected to the collector, and powered by a wall-wart providing 6V, but I initially tried it with the 5V line (pin 2) on the GPIO and that was fine too.

+it turns out that my choice of transistor was OK.
+With pin 12 connected via a 1.26k resistor to the Base of the transistor, I'm drawing 2mA from the Pi.
+The motor is drawing around 120mA when running freely.
+I'm going to try stalling the motor a little to test its maximum draw.

 ## python/pygame